dmytro/git_committer/README.md

     - `:message` - commit comment as specified by -m parameter to git commit command;

-    - :identity - full path to SSH private key file used for committing to remote repository.
+    - :identity - full path to SSH private key file for committing to Github repository.

 USAGE
 =====

   ./git_committer [push]

-* Optional argument `push` specifies that push to git `origin` repository be made.
+* If optional argument `push` is provided, then `git_committer` will push to `origin` repository;

-* Without `push` simply does commit to local repository.
+* Without any arguments it will commit to local repository only.

 Crontabs
 --------